theTaikun/dotfiles/README.md

 Per-system changes are local branches and rebased on master.
 Local branches not uploaded to github.

+## Vim
-## Submodules
+### Submodules
+My vim plugins are installed in the vim directory via submodules.
 Make sure to pull and update them

-### Vim
+### Running a terminal inside Vim
-My vim plugins are installed in the vim directory via submodules.
+May require Vim >=8.0 for terminal mode support

+If using Gentoo [like me], build with `terminal` local use flag

+### `svn diff`
+I was unsatisfied with the way subversion diff's files, so I looked for a better way and found [this StackOverflow](https://stackoverflow.com/a/29141854) answer, which has been implemented here.

+In `./vim/.subversion/config` you'll see the default config, except that `diff-cmd=svndiffwrap.sh`.
+This makes the `svn diff` command run the `svndiffwrap.sh` file.

+This file is located at `./vim/bin/svndiffwrap.sh`.
+It takes the two arguments passed by `svn diff` and uses `vim diff` to diff them.
+Therefore, it is important `~/bin/` is in your `PATH` for this reason, so that `svn diff` can find this wrapper.
+This is accomplished in `./shell/.profile`, so **as long as you install `./shell/`, you wont have to worry about setting the `PATH` yourself**.